onedeeper/observer/README.md

 ### Installing

-Clone this repo
-cd into the directory
+Clone this repo , go into the directory

     pip install .